swiftlang/swift-evolution/proposals/0413-typed-throws.md

 #### `do..catch` blocks

-The syntax of a `do..catch` block is extended with an optional throw specifier:
+The syntax of a `do..catch` block is extended with an optional throw clause:

 ```
 do-statement → do throws-clause(opt) code-block catch-clauses?